 It’s winter and temperatures regularly drop below zero in the highlands at night.
-Bring a very warm sleeping bag if you’re camping and plenty of layers for hotels without heating (surprisingly numerous!).
+Bring a very warm sleeping bag if you’re camping, and some layers for the evenings.

 The ‘turning of the dead’, or exhumation, ceremonies to commemorate ancestors take place in the highlands from July to September.
 The practice is common from Antananarivo to Fianarantsoa and is an important celebration.
 Foreigners are sometimes invited.